San Bernardino says it hopes to resume paying Calpers

-RIVERSIDE, California San Bernardino said on Tuesday that it hopes to soon resume paying into Calpers, the California state employees' pension fund, after almost a year of non-payment since the city filed for bankruptcy last August.
+RIVERSIDE, Calif., April 9 San Bernardino said on Tuesday that it hopes to soon resume paying into Calpers, the California state employees' pension fund, after almost a year of non-payment since the city filed for bankruptcy last August.

 The attorney representing the California city in its quest for bankruptcy protection told the judge overseeing the case that the city planned to present a new, detailed budget by April 15, for approval by the city council on May 6.